thesse1/webmethods-api-gateway-staging/README.md

 ## Pipelines for API projects

 The key to proper DevOps is continuous integration and continuous deployment.
-Organizations use standard tools such as Jenkins, GitLab and Azure DevOps to design their integration and assuring continuous delivery.
+Organizations use standard tools such as Jenkins, GitLab and Azure DevOps to design their integration and ensuring continuous delivery.

 The API Gateway Staging solution includes two Azure DevOps build pipelines for deploying API projects from a Git repository to DESIGN, DEV, TEST and PROD environments and two pipelines for exporting API projects from DESIGN into the Git repository.

 In each deployment pipeline, the API Gateway assets configured in the API project will be imported on a BUILD environment (after cleaning it from remnants of the last deployment).
 For a deployment to DEV, TEST and PROD, it will then execute the API tests configured in the API project's API_Test.json Postman test collection.
-If one of the tests fail, the deployment will be aborted.
+If one of the tests fails, the deployment will be aborted.
 (No tests will be executed for deployments to DESIGN.)

 For a deployment to DEV, TEST and PROD, the pipeline will now validate and manipulate the assets on the BUILD environment (using API Gateway's own APIs) to prepare them for the target environment:
 - All policy actions will be scanned for unwanted API-level Log Invocation policies